diaas-calculator/diaas-calculator-rust/README.md

 This is an opensource project.
 All the contributions are welcome!

-In case something inspires you, here's the top of my todo list (please open an issue to mention you're working on it if you do):
+In case something inspires you, here's the top of my todo list (please contact on on slack before starting anything significant):

 - Front + Back: